dash-/node-sails-model-reverser/README.md

 An example follows which uses the Apache Derby adapter (sails-derby) to reverse engineer and create models for the TESTTABLE table of the TESTDB database (running on the standard port of localhost).

-Each model is written to a single file and are placed in the path specified by options.outputPath (/path/for/output in the example below).
-If no output path is specified,the files will be placed in the `generated` sub-directory of this module (so, probably `node_modules/sails-model-reverser/generated`).
+Each model is written to a single file and are placed in the path specified by `options.outputPath` (`/path/for/output` in the example below).
+If no output path is specified, the files will be placed in the `generated` sub-directory of this module (so, probably `node_modules/sails-model-reverser/generated`).

+Each model is generated to use the connection specified by `options.connectionName` (`myConnection` in the example below).
+If no connection name is specified, the default connection name, `default`, will be used.

 At the time of this writing, sails-derby is the only tested adapter.